openstack/ironic-inspector/doc/source/user/http-api.rst

 * 401, 403 - missing or invalid authentication
 * 404 - data cannot be found or data storage not configured

-Response body: JSON dictionary with introspection data
+Response body: JSON dictionary with introspection data.
+For more details about the inventory key, refer to the :ironic-python-agent-doc:`ironic-python-agent documentation
+<admin/how_it_works.html#inspection-data>`.

 .. note::
-    We do not provide any backward compatibility guarantees regarding the format and contents of the stored data.
-Notably, it depends on the ramdisk used and plugins enabled both in the ramdisk and in inspector itself.
+    We do not provide any backward compatibility guarantees regarding the format and contents of the stored data, other than the ``inventory``.
+    Notably, it depends on the ramdisk
+    used and plugins enabled both in the ramdisk and in inspector itself.

 Reapply introspection on stored data